Rasksasa/VOC_Scrubber/README.md

 - Intentially use slow air speed to maximise collision of VOC particles with the carbon pallets.
 - 5015 blower fans to minimise the filter size while having generally higher pressure differential to pull air in
 - Easy to source generic 40x105mm HEPA filter available from AliE to filter larger particles
-- Allowance to install standard VOC sensors using either a M2 or M3 screws
+- Allowance to install standard VOC sensors using M3 screws
 - Foam seals at joints and connections to minimise and effectively guide the air flow

 ![](Images/TopISO.JPG)